chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 This is one of the most common moves in Ironsworn.
 Make this move when directed to by the outcome of another move, or when the current situation naturally leads to a cost through your choices or actions.

 First, choose an option as described in the move.
-You may determine the outcome yourself, Ask the Oracle to decide between two options, or roll on the table.
+You may determine the outcome yourself, Ask for Inspiration to decide between two options, or roll on the table.
 In guided play, you look to your GM for a ruling.
 Whatever choice you make, always follow the fiction.
 If a dramatic outcome springs to mind immediately, go with it.

 Next, envision the outcome.
 What happens?
 How does it impact the current situation and your character?
 Apply the outcome to the fiction of your scene before you determine any mechanical impact.
 Focusing on the narrative cost leads to deeper, more dramatic stories.

 Finally, apply any appropriate mechanical penalty:

 * If you face a physical hardship or injury, Endure Harm and suffer -health.
 * If you are disheartened or frightened, Endure Stress and suffer -spirit.
 * If you lose equipment or exhaust resources, suffer -supply.
 * If you waste precious moments or are put in an unfavorable position, suffer -momentum.
 * If an ally or companion is put in harm’s way, apply the cost to them.